-- A. An overview and examination of various theoretical approaches to fiction, such as :
+- A. An overview and examination of various theoretical approaches to fiction, such as:

 - 1. New Criticism

 - 2. Structuralism

 - 3. Deconstruction

 - 4. Psychoanalysis

 - 5. Feminism

 - 6. Queer studies

 - 7. Marxism

 - 8. Historicism and cultural studies

 - 9. Postcolonial and race studies

 - 10. Reader response

 - B. Reading and analysis of short fiction

 - C. Reading and analysis of at least three novels

 - D. Cultural and literary context of works studied

-- E. Application of various critical approaches to works studied, such as those listed under 'A' and other approaches as applicable.
+- E. Application of various critical approaches to works studied, such as those listed under 'A' and other approaches as applicable through written or oral assignments.